Fallen Angel (Three Days Grace song)

 "Fallen Angel" is a song by Canadian rock band Three Days Grace.
-The song was released on 15 September 2015, as the fourth and final single from the band's fifth studio album Human.
+The song was released on September 15, 2015, as the fourth and final single from the band's fifth studio album, Human (2015).

 Background

-In December 2015, Three Days Grace's drummer Neil Sanderson said "Fallen Angel" was about his mother's grief after the deaths of his brother and father when he was five years old.
+Three Days Grace's drummer Neil Sanderson said "Fallen Angel" was about his mother's grief after the deaths of his brother and father when he was five years old.
+He also revealed that the song was a tough one to write.

 Music video

-An official lyric video for the single was released on 2 November 2015, directed by Matthew JC.
+An official lyric video for the single was released November 2, 2015, directed by Matthew JC.
 The video begins with singer Matt Walst stating, "This song is about losing the people we love and wishing we could have been the ones to save them."
 Lyrics are overlaid atop the band's live performance at the Bomb Factory in Dallas, TX.

 Legacy

 In 2016, Sanderson said the band created a page on their official website entitled the "Fallen Angel Dedication Wall" where messages can be posted in memory of loved ones.